Search and Surveillance Act 2012

 "Things taken from you during an investigation must be returned if not needed as evidence."

 If something is taken from you during an investigation, it must be returned to you if it is not needed for evidence or as part of the investigation.
-This is unless the thing is going to be taken by the Crown or someone else, or if it is dealt with in another way.
-You will get your thing back if it is not required.
+This is unless the thing is going to be kept by the Crown or someone else because of a law or a court order.
+You will get your thing back if it is not needed, or it might be dealt with in another way, such as through an application under section 154.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.